louisefindlay23/auroraspotter/final/readme.md

 If you have cannot find modules errors, run `npm install` and if the error persists, `npm install (name of module referenced in the error that it cannot find`

+Module you should need are: mongodb, ejs, express, body-parser, express-session, multer, path, sharp and fs.

 If starting with an empty database, import some entries: `mongoimport -d usersdb -c observations --file testObservations.json` and `mongoimport -d usersdb -c photo --file photos.json --jsonArray`